telerik/winforms-docs/scheduler/data-binding/binding-to-custom-fields.md

 # Binding to Custom Fields

 ##

 RadScheduler has full support for binding to custom fields i.e. RadScheduler can be bound to an email field in your data source.
-The process
-        consists of five steps:
+The process consists of five steps:

 1. Add your custom field to your data source.

 1. Add a custom appointment class that stores this additional data.
 Note: *The easiest way to do that is to inherit from the Appointment class that RadScheduler uses by default*.
-            #_[C#]_

 {{source=..\SamplesCS\Scheduler\AppointmentsAndDialogues\AddingCustomFieldHelper.cs region=appWithMail}}
 {{source=..\SamplesVB\Scheduler\AppointmentsAndDialogues\AddingCustomFieldHelper.vb region=appWithMail}}